Responding to Media Inquiries UPPS No. 06.05.02

 f.
 If possible, a wrap-up session should be scheduled in the administrator's office.

 g.
-If a major state or national medium is involved, UNS should decide if the reporter should be invited to meet the President of the University, or the President's official designee.
-The UNS Director should work with the President's Office to schedule a convenient time.
+If a major state or national medium is involved, UNS should decide if the reporter should be invited to meet the president of the university, or the president's official designee.
+The director should work with the President's Office to schedule a convenient time.

-04.05 Controversial matters that continue for an extended period require special considerations for handling news media inquires.
-The UNS Director and Assistant Director should develop plans for handling such situations on an individual basis and should be notified after each separate media contact has been made.
+04.05 Controversial matters that continue for an extended period require special considerations for handling news media inquiries.
+The director and assistant director should develop plans for handling such situations on an individual basis and should be notified after each separate media contact has been made.

 05. PROCEDURES FOR HOLDING PRESS CONFERENCES

-05.02 The Director of UNS will provide advice as to whether to schedule a news conference.
+05.02 The director will provide advice as to whether to schedule a news conference.

-05.03 The UNS Director will advise regarding the following press conference factors:
+05.03 The director will advise regarding the following press conference factors:

 a.
 The location of the press conference;